shakibyzn/two-digit-mnist-recognition/README.md

 # mnist-classification

-> Generating n-digit images out of mnist dataset and then using CNN, CNN-LSTM models to classify them
+> Generating two-digit images out of mnist dataset and then using CNN, CNN-LSTM models to classify them

 ---